IsaraSE/appointment-ms/docs/API_DOCUMENTATION.md

 ---

-## 3. Booking Service (`booking-service`)
+## 3. Appointment Service (`appointment-service`)
 **Port:** `8082` (Internal)
 **Functionality:**
 The core engine of the system.
 It manages the lifecycle of appointments and available time slots.
-When an appointment is booked, it communicates synchronously with the User/Doctor services (via OpenFeign) to validate entities, and publishes asynchronous events to RabbitMQ for notification processing.
+When an appointment is booked, it communicates synchronously with the Patient/Doctor services (via OpenFeign) to validate entities, and publishes asynchronous events to RabbitMQ for notification processing.

 ### API Endpoints
 **Appointments:**